 The fall semester of 1963 was more challenging because I was taking the toughest chemistry and math classes.
-I had five credits of organic chemistry which included three credits of lecture and two credits of a laboratory.
+I had five credits of organic chemistry which included three credits of lecture and two credits of a laboratory class.
 My third-semester calculus course of four credits was also very difficult.
-In addition, I had a four-credit psychology class and a three-credit course in contemporary British and American literature.
+Also, I had a four-credit psychology class and a three-credit course in contemporary British and American literature.
 My grades went down during this term since I only made Cs in calculus, organic chemistry lab, and English literature.
-Once again, the best I could do was getting Bs in organic chemistry lecture and in psychology courses.
+Once again, the best I could do was get Bs in organic chemistry and psychology courses.

 During the second semester, I resolved to do better and did by bringing up my GPA.
 I enrolled in a three-credit organic chemistry lecture class, four credits of analytical chemistry and quantitative analysis, three credits of English literature, three credits of intermediate composition, and three credits of the Greek and Latin origins of medical terms.
 With a lot of hard work and study, I received my first As in analytical chemistry and medical terms classes and Bs in the other three classes.